KuoCT/whisper-transcription-tool-gui/README.md

 ## Requirements
 - **Python**: `>= 3.13`
-- **FFmpeg**: installed and available in your `PATH`
+- **PyAV (bundled FFmpeg)**: provided by faster-whisper (no system FFmpeg required)
 - **(Optional) NVIDIA GPU**: for faster transcription via CTranslate2 CUDA on Windows/Linux
 - **(Windows) CUDA DLLs**: app can download cuDNN/cuBLAS (CUDA 12) into `./cache/dll`

-> This app uses FFmpeg to decode and resample media into a Whisper-friendly waveform.
+> This app uses PyAV (bundled FFmpeg) to decode and resample media into a Whisper-friendly waveform.

 ## Installation (Recommended: uv)